ScottLogic/Technology-Carbon-Standard/pages/projects/gwf/2-assumptions.md

 ## Regional Carbon Intensity

 The GWF team are a remote team, positioned around the world.
-We use the regional electricity grid’s carbon intensity to calculate the operational carbon emissions.
+We used the regional electricity grid’s carbon intensity to calculate the operational carbon emissions.
 The following regional carbon intensities are used:
 - Germany: 363.982gCO2e/kWh
 - Netherlands: 386.189gCO2e/kWh
 - Taiwan: 565.629gCO2e/kWh